ayhan-unlu/SpringBootConsoleChatSocketProject/ReadMe.md

 - Chat history saved in `chat-log.txt`
 - New chat session header
 - Spring Boot integration

+## License

+This project is free to use, modify, and distribute.
+Citation is appreciated but not required.

 ## Installation / Setup
 1. Clone the repo: